7 Strategies to Get More Vegetables in Your Diet

 Written on September 27, 2012 at 6:23 pm, by Eric Cressey

-As the “nutrition guy” at Cressey Performance, I spend a considerable amount of time looking over three-day food logs from our clients and athletes to help them create healthy food options for their menus.
+As a “nutrition guy” at Cressey Sports Performance, I spend a considerable amount of time looking over three-day food logs from our clients and athletes to help them create healthy food options for their menus.
 A common dietary trend among our young athletes and even some of our adults is a serious lack of vegetables.
 As a way to help the world at large consume more vegetables, I have come up with this list of seven strategies to get more vegetables in your diet.

 1. Learn to Cook (or at least follow a recipe).